cheepka/presentation-builder/UI_REDESIGN_PLAN.md

   - 4-Image Grid

 ### 2. Direct Slide Editing
-- Enable direct inline editing of slide content
+- Enable 100% direct inline editing of all slide content
-- When clicking on text:
+- When clicking on any text element (including titles, paragraphs, and bullet points):
   - Make text directly editable in place
-  - Show formatting toolbar near the selected text
+  - Apply changes in real-time as the user types
-- Replace the modal editor with in-place editing
+- Replace all modal editors with in-place editing
+- For bullet points:
+  - Allow direct inline editing of each bullet point by clicking on it
+  - Show add/remove bullet controls directly within the slide when editing
+  - Allow direct manipulation of bullet order
 - Apply changes immediately without confirmation dialogs

 ### 3. Improved Image Handling